Geospatial Data Services

 Incorporating machine learning with GIS

 The process of reproducing spatial information to depict physical features of a region of the earth is as old as humankind.
 The earliest maps, in the form of cave paintings and engraved clay tablets, date back to thousands of years.
 The methods of creating maps have advanced with technology, and the advent of computers in the late 20th century led to the birth of geographic information systems (GIS).
-Today, one of the latest innovations in spatial data analysis is the incorporation of machine learning in GIS.
+Today, one of the latest innovations and automation avenues in spatial data analysis is the incorporation of AI/ML in GIS.

 What is GIS?

-GIS is a digital mapping system that combines information from various sources to give us new ways to record and study our environment.
+GIS is not a new science.
+It is more than three decades old; however, there have been massive changes in leveraging the technology and incorporating modern GIS.
+By definition, GIS is a digital mapping system that combines information from various sources to provide us with new ways to record and study our environment.
 GIS data finds several applications, including urban planning, agriculture, disaster management, defence activities, forest management, and engineering planning.

 With modern methods of collecting spatial data, including satellite imaging and aircraft and drones equipped with remote sensing equipment, GIS integrates and overlays information about a region’s topography, waterways, buildings, vegetation, roadways, infrastructure, and more.
 This information is then compiled and presented in a handy visual format to give detailed insights into the world around us.

-As available computing power and data storage capabilities evolve, we can now efficiently collect and analyse large amounts of data from multiple sources and use machine learning for geospatial data to create accurate and information-dense GIS to help solve real-world problems.
+As available computing power and data storage capabilities evolve, we can now efficiently collect and analyse large amounts of data from multiple sources and use AI/ML for geospatial data to create accurate and information-dense GIS to help solve real-world problems.

-The sheer amount of raw geospatial data being collected by various remote sensing systems today makes it impossible for humans to analyse it efficiently.
-This is where machine learning for geospatial data comes in.
-Let’s take a close look at some of the applications of machine learning algorithms in the analysis of GIS data.
+The sheer amount of raw geospatial data being collected by various remote sensing systems and different types of survey (drones/LiDAR) today makes it impossible for humans to analyse it efficiently.
+And the advent of eliminating human loop process enables AI/ML to build the training data to annotate and labelling of the data and this has significance impact on geospatial data.
+Let’s take a close look at some of the applications of ML algorithms in the analysis of GIS data.

-- Image classification: Once a machine learning algorithm has absorbed enough training data sets to independently identify physical features from satellite or aerial images, the system rapidly identifies and categorises details that human researchers tend to miss.
-With proper training through large datasets, these algorithms can swiftly identify features such as cities, roads, wetlands, vegetation, artificial structures, traffic, pedestrian activity, and more.
+- Image classification and labelling: Once an ML algorithm has absorbed enough training data sets to independently identify physical features from satellite or aerial images, the system rapidly identifies and categorises details that human researchers tend to miss.
+With proper training through large datasets and application of annotation techniques, these algorithms can swiftly identify features/objects such as cities, roads, wetlands, vegetation, artificial structures, traffic, pedestrian activity, telecom/utility inventories, and more.
 By cross-referencing specific features with their locations, we can automate infrastructure planning and mapping processes, detect patterns and anomalies, and predict pedestrian and traffic movement.
-ML algorithms can also accurately classify land cover or extract road networks and other infrastructure from satellite imagery without human intervention.
+ML algorithms can help in automating extraction as well as accurately classify land cover or extract road networks and other infrastructure from satellite imagery without human intervention.